 3. Strengthens the hip flexor, core, and leg muscles

 High knees are a running drill that allows us to control running movements by strengthening hip flexor and core muscles, as well as your leg muscles.
 The stronger the muscles the more force they produce, and the faster you will be able to run.

 The hip flexor allows you to raise your knees to your chest, as well as bend your upper body forward.
 Numerous runners stretch their hip flexors while forgetting that they need to be strengthened as well.

-Research has shown that weaker hip flexor leads to injury.
-Injuries happen not only because we forget to strengthen our hip flexor, but also because we weaken them and shorten them through everyday actions.
+Research has shown that a weaker hip flexor leads to injury.
+Injuries happen not only because we forget to strengthen our hip flexors, but also because we weaken them and shorten them through everyday actions.

 A strong core is key for controlling running movements.
 It ensures the force from the swings of your arms is properly transferred to your legs, thus improving your running economy.
 In other words, you will run faster while spending less energy.

 The stronger the leg muscles the more energy you can produce and the faster you can run.
 High knees help you strengthen your glutes, quadriceps, hamstrings, and your calf muscles.

 High knees teach you to run on the balls of your feet, and as a result, develop the strength to push off of the ground with more force.
 Running on the balls of your feet shortens the time spent in contact with the ground, which then increases your speed.